Marstronix218/yui-study-buddy-bot/README.md

 - Serve the API under the same origin as the frontend (recommended), or
 - Configure the frontend host to proxy `/api` to your API origin.

-## License

-This project is provided as-is; add your preferred license if needed.